hamlet-io/docs/docs/integrations/jenkins/examplelibrary/examples/deploy/accept-release.md

 ---
-sidebar_label: approve
+sidebar_label: accept
-title: Approve Release Pipeline
+title: Accept Release Pipeline
 ---
 import Admonition from 'react-admonitions';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Approve a release into a specified environment, validate that approval and update that environment's build references within the Hamlet CMDB.
+Accept a release into a specified environment, validate that acceptance and update the environment's build references within the Hamlet CMDB.
 This process provides the mechanism for promoting build artefacts through a pre-determined environment ordering.

 ## Triggers
-This pipeline is intended to be called by the [promote pipeline](promote-release) and defines no automatic triggers.
+This pipeline is intended to be called by the ['Deploy Release' pipeline](promote-release) and defines no automatic triggers.

 ## Parameters
-This pipeline accepts a **RELEASE_IDENTIFIER** parameter for the unique Release that is to be approved.
+This pipeline accepts a **RELEASE_IDENTIFIER** parameter for the unique Release that is to be accepted.

 ## Stages